Marc Wootton: Collaborations

 Wotton played the role of softly spoken dating agent Gary Furze (Lasso The Moon agency) in the first series of Julia Davis' Nighty Night.
 In the second series he played Dennis, Linda's aggressive husband.
 Wootton collaborated with Julia Davis again in the semi-improvised character comedy Couples, for BBC Radio 4.
-In 2014, he starred in the first episode of the comedy anthology seriesInside No 9, "Sardines".
+In 2014, he starred in the first episode of the comedy anthology series Inside No 9, "Sardines".